microsoft/rnx-kit/packages/go/README.md

 ### `clean` build task

-It's a good idea to clean out each pacakge's `bin` directory when running a `clean` build task.
+It's a good idea to clean out each package's `bin` directory when running a `clean` build task.
 This removes any stale Go apps, which will be rebuilt as needed.